neuvector/docs/user/pages/06.scanning/02.registry/docs.md

 Notes:
 1. To scan all image tags, add filter as &#42; or &#42;:&#42;.
 This works on all registry types except the public docker registry.
 2. Repository should be full name if organization is nil for public docker registry or add library before repository as given above.
 3. Create a virtual repository and add all local repository to it to scan all tags on a JFrog registry with the subdomain docker access method.
+[Is something missing or extra?]
 4. Regular expressions can be used in a filter.
 For example alpine:3.[8|9].* will scan all 3.8.x and 3.9.x images and tags on docker hub.

 #### Registry scan options